 An Inquisitor that assisted Vader early on in his hunt for surviving Force-sensitives.

-- The Brute: The largest known Inquisitor.
-This is lanpshaded as a problem later, as she cannot perform acrobatics like the smaller Inquisitors.
+- The Brute: The largest known Inquisitor, even bigger than the Fifth Brother.
+This is lampshaded as a problem later, as she cannot perform acrobatics like the smaller Inquisitors, but she's definitely the toughest of them.

 - Does Not Like Shoes: The Ninth Sister either goes barefoot or wears a foot-glove which goes with her legwear.